 - you’re having problems sleeping due to pain

-- you have been feeling very low for more than a few weeks
+- you’ve been feeling very low for more than a few weeks

-- you have been missing days of work because of pain
+- you’ve been missing days of work because of pain

 - you’re more worried, frustrated and irritable than usual.

 Your doctor understands that living with persistent pain is difficult.
 They can work with you to find the right pathway that will help you.
 They can also refer you to other health professionals, including specialists in physical and mental health.